AlexHowansky/ork-hero-templates/README.md

 * Save the character to make this choice persistent.
 * Select `Current Character` > `Export` > `Export to File...` to generate the HTML output.

-Note: the template uses the `Background` > `Campaign Use` field to store metadata.
+Note: The template uses the `Background` > `Campaign Use` field to store metadata.
 If you are experiencing any rendering issues, try emptying this field and re-exporting.

 ## Active Features